Booleans/consumer-loan-investment-strategy-simulator/README.md

 # Social Capital
 ### Predicting the Return on Investment (ROI) of Crowd-Funded Loans

+![Models](img/model_comparison.png)

 The stock market has it's purpose, but wouldn't you enjoy investing your money in real people?
 That is the goal of crowd-funded loans issued by [LendingClub](https://www.lendingclub.com/).
 Here's how it works:

-Bob comes to Lending Club with $20,000 in credit card debt.
+> Bob comes to Lending Club with $20,000 in credit card debt.
 He's paying an interest rate of 40% on this debt.
 However, Lending Club's non-traditional credit model decides Bob can be loaned money at 15% instead.
 Lending Club offers Bob a $20,000 loan to pay off his credit card debt.
 However, this loan is not funded by the company itself.
 This loan will be crowd-funded by investors.

 Investors on the Lending Club platform can "invest" to fund Bob's loan.
 You invest by funding a portion of the loan, and then you receive payments as Bob pays off the loan.
-However, if Bob defaults on his loan you can lose out on your money.
+However, if Bob defaults on his loan you lose your portion of the unpaid balance.

 This scenario is a win for both Bob and the investors.
 Bob gets to pay off his debt at a lower interest rate, saving thousands in interest payments and penalties.
-Investors win by earning a (hopefully) significant return on their investments and are able to diversify their portfolios by adding a new asset class, consumer loans.
+Investors win by (hopefully) earning a significant return on their investment.

 Investors don't want to lose money though, so can we train a machine learning algorithm to predict the return on investment of a LendingClub loan?

-![Models](img/model_comparison.png)
+This will allow us to avoid loans that are going to offer low or negative returns.

+Eventually I will host my trained model as an API and use AWS Lambda jobs to automatically choose loans to invest my money in.

 ## Explanatory Notebooks